 St. Paul’s Cathedral

 From the Tower of London, make sure to snap some photos of Tower Bridge.
 Then head over the iconic St. Paul’s Cathedral (an easy walk) to admire this gorgeous church.
 Pick up a free audio guide, wander down into the crypts (where men like Admiral Lord Nelson and the Duke Of Wellington are interred), and then head up into the dome.
 The dome has multiple levels, but the top is definitely the goal.
-It take 530 steps to reach, but the views out over London are unbeatable.
+It takes 530 steps to reach, but the views out over London are unbeatable.

 Recommended amount of time: 1-2 hours